Someshwar1956/Power-Bi-Dashboard/README.md

 ## Questions This Dashboard Helps Answer

-- Which brands and categories are bringing in the most revenue?
+-Which brands and product types are making the most money?
-- How do sales vary across different cities and stores?
+-How do sales change from one city or store to another?
-- Which customer types are contributing the most to our bottom line?
+-What kinds of customers are spending the most?
-- How close are we to hitting our revenue targets?
+-Are we meeting our sales goals?
-- Where can we focus to improve margins or optimize performance?
+-Where can we cut costs or make improvements to earn more profit?

 ## Dashboard Preview